-If the applicant fails to respond and return the waiting list survey, the applicant shall be removed from the waiting list.
-The DSS/LPA's through NC FAST.
+The DSS/LPA is responsible for creating the waiting list survey and shall determine how often the waiting lists are reviewed and updated through NC FAST.
 DCDEE may periodically conduct a waiting list survey.
 DSS/LPA's have the option to conduct additional surveys as the DSS/LPA deems appropriate.